History of role-playing games: Characteristics, skills, and universal systems

+The dawn of role-playing video games

 Role-playing games began to influence other media.
-A new genre of video games arose from early mainframe computer imitations of RPGs, with Akalabeth and Rogue both published in 1980; the genre inherited many of the settings and game mechanics of RPGs as well as the name, and went on to have its own varied history.
+The first role-playing video games arose from early mainframe computer imitations of RPGs, with Akalabeth and Rogue both published in 1980; the genre inherited many of the settings and game mechanics of RPGs as well as the name, and went on to have its own varied history.
 During this time, RPG-themed adventure gamebooks and solitaire RPGs such as Choose Your Own Adventure (1979–), Endless Quest (1982–) and Fighting Fantasy (1982–) series also gained popularity.
 An animated television series based on Dungeons & Dragons was produced in 1983, also called Dungeons & Dragons.

-Mid-1980s to early 90s: competition among various settings and systems
+Mid-1980s to early 90s: various settings and systems

+Settings and systems

 The second edition of Dungeons & Dragons, launched in 1988, downplayed literary elements to reduce objections.
 Surviving artifacts of this heritage and its influence on the wider gaming community include widespread use of Tolkienesque character types and the persistence of the gaming term "vorpal."
 Borrowed from Lewis Carroll's poem Jabberwocky, this was the first edition's most powerful magic sword.

 Up to this stage, each game had tied itself to a particular setting; If a player wanted to play in a science-fiction game and a fantasy game, they had to learn two game systems.
 Attempts were made in Advanced Dungeons & Dragons to allow cross-genre games using Gamma World (1978) and Boot Hill (1975) rules, but the obscure rules went largely unused.
 Some companies bucked this trend, however.
 Chaosium produced a book titled Basic Role-Playing (1981), which was the first generic role-playing game system.
 It originated in the fantasy-oriented RuneQuest role-playing game rules and was used in Call of Cthulhu, Stormbringer (1981) and other games.
 The Hero System, first introduced in Champions (1981), was also used in Justice, Inc. (1984), Fantasy Hero (1985) and other games.
 Steve Jackson Games followed with GURPS (the Generic Universal Roleplaying System) in 1986.

 Champions (1981) also introduced game balance between player characters to role-playing games.
 Whereas in Dungeons & Dragons players created characters randomly using dice, newer games began to use a system whereby each player was given a number of character points to spend to get characteristics, skills, advantages, getting more points by accepting low characteristics, disadvantages, and so forth.